isislovecruft/switzerland/README.txt

 and firewalls below.

-Once you've read those sections and installed Switzerland (see the INSTALL file for instructions), you can run Switzerland like this:
+Once you've read those sections and installed Switzerland (see the INSTALL file for instructions -- on some computers installation will be very easy, on others, it may require some hacking), you can run Switzerland like this:

 switzerland-client